 Bradshaw said, “The transition region is only about 10,000 degrees Fahrenheit, but convection on the sun’s surface affects the loops, twisting and braiding the thin magnetic strands that comprise them, and adds energy to the magnetic fields that ultimately heat the plasma.
 The IRIS observations showed that process taking place, and we’re reasonably sure at least one answer to the first part is through magnetic reconnection, of which the jets are a key signature.”

-Although, it remains obscure whether how the plasma gets heated by the released magnetic energy.
+However, it remains obscure how the plasma gets heated by the released magnetic energy.
 To find out the answer, scientists took a gander at the regions in these little loop structures where reconnection takes place.
 They then measured the emission lines from the ions, chiefly silicon, and oxygen.

 What they found was surprising.
 They found that the spectral lines of the silicon ions were much broader than the oxygen.
 It means preferential heating of the silicon ions.
 There’s a kinetic process called ion cyclotron heating that favors heavy heating ions over lighter ones.